 The Swedish government currently supports net activists in repressive regimes with huge sums of money.
 In the second part of the evening the implications and how Sweden can act to support Chinese netizens and freedom of speech development are discussed.

-Michael Anti (Zhao Jing), Chinese journalist, blogger and net acitivist known for his posts about freedom of the press in China.
+Participants: Michael Anti (Zhao Jing), Chinese journalist, blogger and net acitivist known for his posts about freedom of the press in China, Marina Svensson, Sinologist and China expert at Lund University with a focus on human rights, justice and the Chinese media, and Christian Christensen, Professor at the Department of Media and Communication Studies at Uppsala University

-Moderator: Ulrika K. Engström, Swedish PEN and Enact consulting firm, where she works with sustainable strategies for business development with a focus on China and human rights.
+Moderator: Ulrika K. Engström, Swedish PEN and Enact consulting firm, where she works with sustainable strategies for business development with a focus on China and human rights

 Magasin 3 in collaboration with Kulturhuset, Hotade ord and Swedish PEN.